On immigration, advocates say a 'shadow Trump administration' is tying Biden's hands

 But immigrant advocates say these states are deliberately steering cases to federal judges appointed by former President Trump, where they know they'll get a sympathetic hearing.

-"To date, these states have brought no less than 17 lawsuits challenging President Biden's immigration moves," said Karen Tumlin, the founder of Justice Action Network, on a call this week with reporters.
+"To date, these states have brought no less than 17 lawsuits challenging President Biden's immigration moves," said Karen Tumlin, the founder and director of the Justice Action Center, on a call this week with reporters.
 In effect, these states are using the courts to "keep a shadow Trump administration in office on immigration issues," she said.

 The court appears likely to extend Title 42